 In a delayed rupture, the parenchyma is injured first, but it may take hours or even weeks until the capsule ruptures, causing bleeding into the abdominal cavity.

 Please note: In case of a blunt abdominal trauma, the possibility of a splenic rupture should always be considered and ruled out, as covert bleeding can be life threatening!

 Sonography or CT scans are the appropriate tools since they can show, among other things, any accumulations of fluid in the splenorenal recess.
 Furthermore, patients may feel referred pain in their left shoulder.

-Because of the possibly severe consequences a splenectomy can have, the goal of surgery should be preservation of the spleen (esp. in children) or at least the (difficult) partial resection.
+Because of the possible severe consequences, a splenectomy can have, the goal of surgery should be the preservation of the spleen (esp. in children) or at least the (difficult) partial resection.